RevatiSG/Easy-Eats-An-AI-Powered-Grocery-Shopping-App/README.md

 * **User Testing:** Gather user feedback to iterate on the design and features.

 * **Launch & Growth:** Execute the marketing strategy and drive user acquisition and engagement.

+## How to View the Project

+1. Click on the Figma project link above.
+2. Navigate through the Figma file to explore the different sections and visualizations.

+## About the Author

+Revati Ganorkar | Product Enthusiast | [LinkedIn](https://www.linkedin.com/in/revati-ganorkar)